beldmian/DTSP/README.md

-# Genetic algorythm solution for dynamic TSP
+# Genetic algorythm and simulated annealing solution for dynamic TSP